IXCoin-Dev/IXCoin/README.md

 What is IXCoin?
 ----------------

-IXCoin, like Bitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+IXCoin, like Bitcoin is a digital currency that enables instant payments to anyone, anywhere in the world.
+With the inclusion and development of a recent tense, this is an add of a 'Streaming Currency' where peers can gain an income through the meta-nets flowing source.

 Created by Thomas Nasakioto, Vlad Roberto and DR Dave Code.
-CHIXCoin uses the same peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+IXCoin uses the same peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.